StandardRL-Components/JPEG-Compression/README.md

 - `results_pretrained_realistic/` - All experiment outputs
   - CSV files for analysis
   - Statistical summaries
-  - Bar charts and visualizations
+  - Bar charts and visualisation

 *See GUIDE.md for complete directory tree and file purposes.*